TorHenrikUlsted/FillUp-n-Fuel/privacyPolicy.md

 The app does not collect sensitive information about its users.
 It uses a simple, unencrypted, asynchronous, persistent, key-value storage system that is global to the app to store unsensitive data.

 ## Data Retention
-Data is only stored locally and should be removed with the uninstall of the app.
+This app processing data "ephemerally", which means the data is only stored locally and should be removed by uninstalling the app.

 ## Data Sharing
 This app does not collect any personal information about its users and is not sharing any data with third parites.